Medium Modification of \gamma-jets in High-energy Heavy-ion Collisions

-Back-to-back $\gamma$-jets are considered ``golden channels'' for the study of jet quenching since they are free of trigger bias \cite{Wang:1996yh} as compared to dijets.
-Though $\gamma$-jet asymmetry as measured in Pb + Pb collisions at LHC \cite{Chatrchyan:2012gt, ATLAS:2012cna} can be explained by parton energy loss \cite{Dai:2012am,Qin:2012gp}, no attention has been paid to the effect of jet-induced medium excitation.
-In this Letter, we will report a first study of medium modification of $\gamma$-tagged jets in high-energy heavy-ion collisions within a Linearized Boltzmann Transport (LBT) model \cite{Li:2010ts} which tracks the transport of both shower and recoiled medium partons.
-We will focus particularly on the effect of jet-induced medium excitation on jet energy loss, modification of jet profiles and energy flow outside the jet-cone.
-We further study the dependence of jet profile on jet propagation length by selecting jets with different $\gamma$-jet asymmetry.
+Back-to-back $\gamma$ jets are considered ``golden channels'' for the study of jet quenching since they have less trigger bias \cite{Wang:1996yh} than dijets.
+Although $\gamma$-jet asymmetry as measured in Pb+Pb collisions at the LHC \cite{Chatrchyan:2012gt, ATLAS:2012cna} can be explained by parton energy loss \cite{Dai:2012am,Qin:2012gp}, there is still a lack of satisfactory explanations of the apparent puzzles in the structure of the medium modified jets.
+In this Letter, we will report a first study of medium modification of $\gamma$-tagged jets within a linearized Boltzmann transport (LBT) model \cite{Li:2010ts} and address the aforementioned puzzles in the measured jet structure in high-energy heavy-ion collisions at the LHC.
+We further propose measurements of the $\gamma$-tagged jet fragmentation function and its medium modification that are more sensitive to jet-medium interaction and the jet transport parameter.
+We will also discuss the effects of jet-induced medium excitation since the LBT model tracks the transport of both shower and recoiled partons.